plainFlight/plainFlightController/README.md

 **MPU6050:** [GY-521 Breakout Board](https://www.amazon.co.uk/MPU-6050-Accelerometer-Gyroscope-Converter-Arduino/dp/B0BZXT477Z/ref=sr_1_7?crid=1PUDPKVVKYGMW&keywords=gy-521%2Bmpu6050%2Bimu&qid=1700420083&sprefix=GY-521%2Caps%2C316&sr=8-7&th=1)

-The below wiring diagram details how to assemble the flight controller, but for full details on wiring and setup please see instructions/directions manual:
+The following wiring diagram details how to assemble the flight controller from component parts, but for full details on wiring and setup please see instructions/directions manual:

 ![Wiring diagram](https://github.com/plainFlight/plainFlightController/blob/main/assets/images/plainFlight%20Controller%20Connection%20Diagram.png)

 ## Disclaimer:

-This code should be considered as experimental and is given/shared for free with the knowledge and understanding that this open source flight controller software is only for small hobby based electrically powered model aircraft, or other small hobby radio controlled vehicles.
-It is intended to be used or modified to suit your needs for these models and is NOT to be used on any manned vehicles.
+Do not expect this code to out perform other more established flight controller projects such as ArduPilot, inav, betaFlight etc. This code shall be considered as highly experimental and is not designed or written to any safety critical, or mission critical standards.
+It is given/shared for free with the knowledge and understanding that this open source flight controller software is only for small hobby based electrically powered model aircraft, or other small hobby radio controlled vehicles.
+It is intended to be used or modified to suit your needs for small models and is NOT to be used on any manned vehicles.
 The author(s) shall not be held responsible or accountable for any damage, injury or loss that may be inflicted or incurred as a result of the use or missuse of this code.
-This code is not designed or written to safety critical, or mission critical standards.
-Use and modify at your own risk and use within accordance of your countrys laws and/or regulations:
+Use and modify at your own risk and use within accordance of your countrys laws and/or regulations.

+To put it more bluntly:

 THIS SOFTWARE IS PROVIDED BY THE CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.